Overview

 To unset the kiosk mode

-To log out of this Kiosk User session, press <Ctrl-Shift-Delete> and select "Log off".
+- To log out of this kiosk-dedicated session, press the buttons <Ctrl-Shift-Delete> on a keyboard and select "Log off".

-If you need to return to the original shell configuration or display Windows Explorer, press <Ctrl-Shift-Esc> to start the Task Manager.
+- Alternatively, if you'd like to return to the original shell configuration or display Windows Explorer, press the buttons <Ctrl-Shift-Esc> on a keyboard to start Task Manager.
 Select the File menu, choose New Task (Run...) and type the name of what you want to run.
 For example:

 - regedit to delete or update the registry key we added earlier